Gedemon/RED-WWII-Edition/readme.txt

 - Balance : Hospital truly heals wounded soldiers.
 Each turn the game calculate the number of "out of combat" men based on units damage and their personnel ratio (for units that have a supply line), then it applies another ratio to get a "pool of wounded" (men that are not dead or invalid), and finally each hospital can heal 3% of that pool with a maximum rate of 150 personnel / turn.
 - Balance : Radio generate a number of recruits based on city size (x3) and provide a 50% bonus to all recruiting buildings (the radio itself, barracks, military academy and the "We need you" process).
 - Balance : the USSR trait is only applied on direct recruitement source (barracks, military academy, radio, "we need you").
-- Balance : deal duration (open borde) is all game (well 999 turns in fact)
+- Balance : deal duration (open border) is all game (well 999 turns in fact)

 v.36 (Dec 30, 2012):